veyon/docs/admin/reference.rst

     **Default:** *Medium*

 Remote access image quality
-   Like the image quality in monitoring mode, the image quality in remote access windows can be adjusted to limit bandwidth usage if necessay.
+   Like the image quality in monitoring mode, the image quality in remote access windows can be adjusted to limit bandwidth usage if necessary.

     **Default:** *Highest*